-2) Leecher State: The choke algorithm in leecher state fosters reciprocation.
-We see in Fig. 9 that peers that receive the most from the local peer (top subplot) are also peers from which the local peer downloaded the most (bottom subplot).
-Indeed, the same color in the top and bottom subplots represents the same set of peers.
-All seeds are removed from the data used for the bottom plot, as it is not possible to reciprocate data to seeds.
-This way, a ratio of 1 in the bottom subplot represents the total amount of bytes downloaded from leechers.
+The choke algorithm in leecher state fosters reciprocation.
+We see in Fig. 7 that peers that receive the most from the local peer (top graph) are also peers from which the local peer downloaded the most (bottom graph).
+Indeed, the same color in the top and bottom graphs represents the same set of peers.
+All seeds are removed from the data used for the bottom graph, as it is not possible to reciprocate data to seeds.
+This way, a ratio of 1 in the bottom graph represents the total amount of bytes downloaded from leechers.

 Two torrents present a different characteristic.
-The local peer for torrent 5 does not upload any byte in leecher state because due to the small number of leechers in this torrent, the local peer in leecher state had no leecher in its peer set.
-Torrents 16, which is in transient state, has a poor level of reciprocation.
+The local peer for torrent 19 does not upload any byte in leecher state because due to the small number of leechers in this torrent, the local peer in leecher state had no leecher in its peer set.
+Torrents 5, which is in transient state, has a low level of reciprocation.
 This is explained by a single leecher that gave to the local peer half of the pieces, but who received few pieces from the local peer.
 The reason is that this remote leecher was almost never interested in the local peer.
-This problem is due to the poor entropy of the torrent in transient state.
+This problem is due to the low entropy of the torrent in transient state.